PrashantRGore/PV_Signal_ML/README.md

-# PV-Signal-ML: Pharmacovigilance Signal Detection Research Prototype
+﻿# PV-Signal-ML: Pharmacovigilance Signal Detection Research Prototype

 **Research implementation demonstrating signal detection algorithms, ML-based triage, and regulatory compliance concepts for educational and portfolio purposes.**

 ---

-## ⚠️ IMPORTANT REGULATORY DISCLAIMER
+## âš ï¸ IMPORTANT REGULATORY DISCLAIMER

 **This is a research/proof-of-concept project, NOT a validated production system.**

-- ❌ **NOT FDA 21 CFR Part 11 validated** - This system has not undergone formal validation per GAMP5 guidelines
+- âŒ **NOT FDA 21 CFR Part 11 validated** - This system has not undergone formal validation per GAMP5 guidelines
-- ❌ **NOT for use with real patient data** - Designed for demonstration with aggregated FAERS data only
+- âŒ **NOT for use with real patient data** - Designed for demonstration with aggregated FAERS data only
-- ❌ **NOT a substitute for enterprise PV systems** - SAS, Snowflake, and commercial PV platforms have formal validation
+- âŒ **NOT a substitute for enterprise PV systems** - SAS, Snowflake, and commercial PV platforms have formal validation
-- ✅ **Educational value** - Demonstrates how enterprise PV systems work algorithmically
+- âœ… **Educational value** - Demonstrates how enterprise PV systems work algorithmically
-- ✅ **Portfolio project** - Shows understanding of signal detection, ML, and regulatory concepts
+- âœ… **Portfolio project** - Shows understanding of signal detection, ML, and regulatory concepts

 **For production use with real patient data, use validated commercial systems or implement formal GAMP5 validation.**

 ---

-## 🎯 What Is This?
+## ðŸŽ¯ What Is This?

 `pv-signal-ml` is a **research prototype** that demonstrates how enterprise pharmacovigilance (PV) systems work.
 It implements signal detection algorithms, ML-based triage, and regulatory compliance concepts using open-source tools.

-**Status:** 🔬 **RESEARCH PROTOTYPE** (Not production-validated)
+**Status:** ðŸ”¬ **RESEARCH PROTOTYPE** (Not production-validated)

 ### Key Capabilities

 - **Signal Detection:** Computes disproportionality statistics (PRR, Chi-square) on aggregated adverse event data
 - **ML-Based Triage:** Ranks signals using XGBoost with SHAP explainability
-- **RAG-Powered Explanations:** Generates Signal Assessment Reports (SARs) using LangChain + Ollama
+- **RAG-Powered Explanations:** Generates Signal Assessment Reports (SARs) using Ollama API directly
 - **Live FAERS Integration:** Ingests real FDA FAERS data and computes period-specific signals
 - **Regulatory Reports:** Produces EMA-compliant SARs and PSMFs (Periodic Safety Update Format)
 - **Data Governance:** Tracks data lineage, implements GDPR controls, and maintains audit trails